 Based on the EPA's assessment of monitoring information provided by Irish Water and the enforcement activities carried out by the EPA, this report identifies urban areas with the most important environmental issues that must be addressed.

-There are nine urban areas in County Clare and ten urban areas in County Galway listed currently as priority areas where improvements are required to resolve urgent environmental issues.
+There are four Wastewater Treatment Plants (WWTP) in County Limerick listed as priority areas, where improvements are required to resolve urgent environmental issues (Foynes; Glin; Herbertstown; and Hospital), however, none within the area to which the Strategy relates.